metaory/mxflow-cli/README.md

     # Checks to run before workflow.
 Possible checks are: [git-clean]
     checks:
       - git-clean
-    # Variables to collect to be used later on steps
+    # Variables to collect to be available later on steps
     args:
       # Variable name
       - name: foo
         # Variable type.
 Possible types are: [string, number]
         type: string